 Everyone who visits the city goes there to walk the entire pedestrian avenue from Plaça de Cataluña to the waterfront.
 But what’s there to do in Las Ramblas?

-Human statues are nothing unique to Las Ramblas, but what is characteristic of this avenue is the overwhelming amount of human statues found throughout its stretch.
+Human statues are nothing unique to Las Ramblas.
+However, what is characteristic of this avenue is the overwhelming amount of statuesque performers found throughout its stretch.

-Since there’s a lot of competition, performers tend to up their game by creating even more outstanding costumes, more impressive routines, bigger acrobatic stunts, and more.
+Since there’s a lot of competition, performers tend to up their game by creating even more outstanding costumes, impressive routines, bigger acrobatic stunts, and more.

 2. Eat at La Boqueria Market

 La Boqueria is Barcelona’s flagship market.
-There you’ll find the freshest seafood, and some of the best local food in the city.
+You’ll find the freshest seafood and some of the best local food in the city.